Jabra Elite 7 Active review: A perfect fit?

 Setting up the Jabra Elite 7 Active earbuds

 Setting up your customized listening experience requires more time and effort, but it’s worthwhile.
-Start by downloading the Jabra Sound+ app (available for iOs and Android).
+Start by downloading the Jabra Sound+ app (available for iOs and Android, and necessary for firmware updates if you want that multipoint feature and anything new that rolls out).
 From there you can personalize your ANC/ambient awareness levels by moving two sliders that can dial the levels of these noise-cancelling earbuds up and down.
 In the settings tab, you can personalize your experience even more with functions that include MyFit, an automatic check to make sure your buds are correctly in place, and options for adjusting the controls in each earbud.
 You can assign different functions to one, two, or three clicks (only light pressure required) on either the right or left side, and functions supported range from pausing the music to advancing tracks to switching sound modes (between HearThrough and ANC).
 However, there is no option to adjust the volume with the ’buds—a definite low point.
 But what the physical controls can do is very user-friendly.

 Key features of the Jabra Elite 7 Active earbuds